PopovEvgeniy/fntreconstructor/readme.txt

 Source code

-The code was compiled under Tiny C Compiler.
+The code was compiled under Open Watcom.
 But you can compile it with any modern C compiler.
 The source code can be compiled for a wide range of operating systems, but you need to create a makefile or a build script by yourself.
 I provide only two things: the binary file for Windows and the makefile for Linux.